 Kimiko's presumably an only child, as no other Tohomiko chidren are ever seen or mentioned.
 Also, Kimiko's mother is never seen or mentioned, so it can be assumed Toshiro's either divorced, a widower, or he and Kimiko's mother were never married.

 Funny Foreigner: He's an Asian boy who was raised in Europe.
-Exactly which country is not known, but he has six names that are Slavic, Italian, German, and/or French, and he's fluent in pretty much each of those languages.
+Exactly which country is not known, but he has six names that are Slavic, Italian, German, and/or French, and he's fluent in each of those languages.

 The legendary Xiaolin Dragon who defeated Wuya and hid the Shen Gong Wu 1500 years ago.
 According to the ancient Scroll of the Shen Gong Wu, Dashi was the first and most powerful of all Xiaolin Dragons.